impresso/CLEF-HIPE-2020/data/README.md

 }

 ```

-Results of participating teams appear in the working notes proceedings, published by [CEUR Workshop](http://ceur-ws.org/), and were presented in the CLEF conference in Sept 2020 (see [youtube](https://www.youtube.com/playlist?list=PLB45F159nVx-3bee7G_1jdTfUAtsLD0FU) playlist).
+Results of participating teams appear in the working notes proceedings, published by [CEUR Workshop](http://ceur-ws.org/), and were presented in the CLEF conference in Sept 2020 (see the [youtube](https://www.youtube.com/playlist?list=PLB45F159nVx-3bee7G_1jdTfUAtsLD0FU) playlist).